FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Last modified on Tuesday, September 23 2008.

-A 38 year-old male presents to your office accompanied by a family member, who helps provide the history.
-The patient has had a 1 year history of worsening neurologic and psychiatric issues, including odd movements and memory problems and uncharacteristic aggressive behavior.
-The patient is on eyedrops for glaucoma, and has no other past medical history.
+A 42 year-old male presents to your office accompanied by a family member, who helps provide the history.
+The patient has had a 3 year history of worsening neurologic and psychiatric issues, including memory problems and odd movements and uncharacteristic apathy.
+The patient is on hydrochlorothiazide for hypertension, and has no other past medical history.
 The patient confirms that other family members have had similar symptoms, and some have died at an early age.
-On exam, you note generalized choreiform movements, motor impersistence, slightly impaired memory, cognitive slowing, and oculomotor dysfunction.
-CT of the brain is remarkable only for slight atrophy of the caudate bilaterally.
+On exam, you note oculomotor dysfunction, motor impersistence, generalized choreiform movements, slightly impaired memory, and cognitive slowing.
+MRI of the brain is remarkable only for slight atrophy of the caudate bilaterally.
 The patient's diagnosis was confirmed by genetic testing, which showed a CAG trinucleotide repeat on chromosome 4.

 Of the following statements, which is most accurate about this patient's disease?